kong.service package

 Bases: object

-static add_header(header: str, value: Any) None[source]
+static add_header(header: str, of: table) None[source]

 Adds a request header with the given value to the request to the Service.
 Unlike kong.service.request.set_header(), this function doesn’t remove any existing headers with the same name.
 Instead, several occurrences of the header will be present in the request.
 The order in which headers are added is retained.